hansa-lallu/CV/README.md

 | GitHub Repo | Description | Technologies | Time Frame |
 | :---------: | --------- | :---------: | --------- |
 | [WePick-2.0][8] | Continued to work with the original WePick Team to replicate and improve final project using a completely different tech stack. | Backend: Node/Express Frontend: JavaScript, React.
 API integration for movie and streaming details: TMDB and Utelly.
 Testing: Jest, Enzyme.
 Continuous Integration and Deployment: Netlify  | Ongoing |

-For a complete list, see my [GitHub repositories](https://github.com/hansa-lallu?tab=repositories).

 ## Skills